 I think a quick word about Dobsonian telescopes is in order.
 Having had John Dobson as a house guest when I lived in Horncastle, when he gave a lecture at the Horncastle Astronomy Weekend, I think I am able to provide you with informed information on this variation on the Newtonian telescope.The original design was for a large aperture telescope, using the Newtonian layout.

 The mounting is a simple altitude and azimuth non-equatorial design (ie. up and down left and right).

 The beauty of these telescopes was that the mirror could be made from much thinner, cheaper glass than the standard Newtonian because it was on an Alt-Az mounting and not an equatorial.
 The mirror was supported on bubble-wrap, cardboard float points and a 'sling' type support strap!
 The complicated mirror cell and thick glass mirror of the equatorially mounted Newtonian was avoided and much bigger telescopes became affordable to amateurs.

-These hybrid telescopes have optically extended focal lengths - Why?
-I really don't know! - So you'll find a short tube but with a focal length of typically 1400mm.
-(The telescope will look on the outside like the telescope shown at top section on Newtonians (a 750mm f5), but may state 1400mm f10).
+They have optically extended focal lengths - So you'll find a short tube but with a focal length of typically 1400mm.
+(The telescope will look on the outside like the telescope shown above (a 750mm f5), but may state 1400mm f10).
 The view in these telescopes is narrow and unless the mirror is very good the image quality will suffer.

 There are two types: The better designed ones use an optical 'corrector plate' which is a thin lens at the tube aperture and are 'sealed systems' (See picture below) - Others use a Barlow lens in the focuser and are not closed optical systems.